alicjamysliwiec/alicjamysliwiec/README.md

-👋 Hi, I’m Alicja Myśliwiec, enthusiastic and motivated student (3rd year of IT on Wrocław University of Science and Technology - engineer studies).
-I would like to relate my professional future to designing databases, connecting database applications and front-end technology.
+👋 Hi, I’m Alicja Myśliwiec, enthusiastic and motivated student (4th year of IT on Wrocław University of Science and Technology - engineer studies).
+I would like to relate my professional future to web applications and front-end technology.
 I am hardworking, conscientious and I take care of details, so I perform the tasks entrusted to me with due diligence.

-👩‍⚖️Currently, I'm working as a Junior Fiori Developer at Hicron and additionally during the weekends at the Brassel Aparthotel in Wrocław.
-Now another challenge is waiting for me - coming soon 🤗
+👩‍⚖️Currently, I'm working as a React Developer in the Red Software House and additionally as an Assistant Engineer in the Opera Software in Wrocław.
+Now I am almost finishing my studies 🤗

 👀 In my free time I read books and articles about psychology.
 I am interested in mechanisms of human behavior, that is why my dream job relates to people.
 I have an artistic mind.
 I adore music and dance.
 I also play bridge and achieve successes in that field, which is my real passion.
 Recently, I have also been involved in figure skating.